 He cited viewing figures to bolster his views: “Audience figures for Q+A have plummeted this year.
 Last week [25 March], it failed to crack the top 20 free-to-air programs on the Thursday night it aired, indicating a capital city audience of just 237,000.
 In March 2020, the number was above 500,000, and likewise in March 2016,” he wrote.

 “This was meant to be the year that Q+A ascended to new prominence.
 Since its debut in 2008 it had aired about 9.30pm on Mondays, the feisty debate chaser to Four Corners and Media Watch.

 “In 2021, it moved to 8.30pm on Thursday, an hour earlier presumably to give it access to a larger audience and its own anchoring role on the ABC’s schedule.
 But even with Back Roads, one of the national broadcaster’s quiet achievers, as an 8pm lead-in, the viewing figures are starting to resemble a death spiral.”

 Veteran ABC journalist Tony Jones was the Q+A host until just two seasons ago.
 Then Hamish Macdonald, from the tabloid TV channel 10, was given the job.
 And things have generally gone downhill from that point onwards.

-Jones brought a mature outlook to the show and was generally able to keep the discussion interesting. he always had things in check and the panellists were kept in check when they tried to ramble on.
+Jones brought a mature outlook to the show and was generally able to keep the discussion interesting.
+He always had things in check and the panellists were kept in line when they tried to ramble on.
 Quite often, the show was prevented from going down a difficult path by a simple “I’ll take that as a comment” from Jones.

 Macdonald often loses control of things.
 He seems to be trying too hard to differentiate himself from Jones, bringing too many angles to a single episode and generally trying to engineer gotcha situations.
 It turns to be quite juvenile.
 One word describes him: callow.
 It is one that can be applied to many of the ABC’s recent recruits.